How to Pay for a Military PCS

 If you have enough money in savings, you could withdraw the funds to cover moving expenses.
 Then, after reimbursement, you could pay yourself back.

-4. Request a military loan
+4. Apply for a military loan

-6. Personal credit card
+6. Pay with a personal credit card

 If you have a personal credit card with a low interest rate, you could use it to charge travel expenses and then pay off the card with the reimbursement check.
 Be sure to consider interest rates and your ability to make payments until the reimbursement arrives before choosing this option.

-FAQs about paying for a military move
+FAQs about military move payments and reimbursements

-Does the military book and pay for my personal travel?
+Will the military book and pay for my personal travel?

 No. The military will reimburse you for expenses, but you’ll be responsible for booking personal travel such as airfare and hotel.
 The TO will have information about allowed expenses.